henriquedanc/camel-k-adapters/DeployJsonSocket.md

 done
 ```

-- you should receive the messages in the kafka-console-consumer.sh terminal
+- You should receive the messages in the kafka-console-consumer.sh terminal
 ```
 {"field1": "foo", "field2": "bar", "field3": "2021-05-05T18:48:39.1620240519"}
 {"field1": "foo", "field2": "bar", "field3": "2021-05-05T18:48:39.1620240519"}